Metropolitan-Council/legacy-LBS-parktrail-research/CONTRIBUTING.md

 * Remember to update and branch off of `main` whenever you start a new feature, e.g., `git checkout main; git pull origin main; git checkout -b a-new-feature`.

-## Code style
+## Code style and standards

-*   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
+New code should follow the tidyverse [style guide](https://style.tidyverse.org).
 You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

+In addition, these standards must be adhered to with every contribution.

+- No absolute file paths.
+All paths must be relative to the root project directory.
+- No API keys, passwords, credentials, or other secrets.
+We suggest you use [keyring](https://cran.r-project.org/web/packages/keyring/index.html) package to manage credentials.
+- All commit messages, code comments, and other documentation must be professional and informative.
+- All code should be documented, describing what the code does, a description of parameters, returned values, and side effects.

+In addition, we highly suggest you take the time to set up commit [signing](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) with GPG.

 ## Code of Conduct

 Please note that the legacy-LBS-parktrail-research project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.